RAHULMANDAL100/CoffeeShop/README.md

 # CoffeeShop
-A  basic CoffeeShop and snacks Website.
+A  basic CoffeeShop and Snacks Website.